 Final Thoughts

-Add things in that you may not have considered otherwise, experiment with your mix, and you may be surprised at what you wind up creating.
+Add things that you may not have considered otherwise, experiment with your mix, and you may be surprised at what you wind up creating.

 --